Aetherinox/pause-windows-updates/README.md

 ### Registry Scripts

-If you decide to go with the **registry** patch, you simply need to download the `.reg` file, and then double-click on the file depending on if you want to pause or unpause windows updates.
+If you decide to go with the **registry** method, download the `.reg` file, and then double-click on the file depending on if you want to pause or unpause windows updates.

 <br />

 ### All-in-one Batch Utility

-Simply double-click the batch `.bat` file and you will be presented and numerous options that you can choose from:
+To use, double-click the batch `.bat` file.
+You will be presented and numerous options that you can choose from:

 1. Enable Windows Updates
 2. Disable Windows Updates